Heerozh/spectre/README.md

 Help method for calling `engine.get_price_matrix`, `name` specifies which engine.

-Returns the historical asset price of `length`, adjusted and filtered by the current time.
+Returns the historical asset prices, adjusted and filtered by the current time.
-*Slow*
+**Slow**

 ### CustomAlgorithm.record